smurferson1/MineControl/README.md

 # MineControl

 A **free and open source power tool** for automated temperature management, scheduling, and/or data aggregation when mining cryptocurrency.
-For us plebs with a **single GPU and CPU** running **Windows 10 x64**.
+Made for us plebs with a **single GPU and CPU** running **Windows 10 x64**.
 It automatically keeps your chosen miner(s) and hardware running within your parameters and gives you nice data (e.g. charts, averages, kWh).
 This is accomplished by (optionally):
 - Reading sensor data from your chosen **external** hardware monitor app.
 - Setting GPU power profile through your chosen **external** GPU controller app.
 - Managing execution of your chosen **external** GPU and/or CPU mining app and capturing their output for charting/logging.
 Tested with PhoenixMiner, XMRig, and TeamRedMiner, but any miner with console output can be configured.